What you need to know about FDA 21 CFR Part 11 and temperature compliance.

 FDA 21 CFR Part 11 refers to the regulations set forth by the FDA regarding electronic records and electronic signatures.
-The purpose of the regulation is to ensure that electronic records can be trusted in the same way that handwritten records and subsequent signatures on paper are trusted.
+The regulation aims to ensure that electronic records can be trusted in the same way that handwritten records and subsequent signatures on paper are trusted.

 All records that are used for regulatory purposes, which are to be FDA compliant, should comply with the 21 CFR Part 11, with some small exceptions which will not be discussed in this article.